Icinga/icingaweb2-module-training/doc/01-Icinga-CLI.md

 # The Icinga CLI

+Before diving into web development let's look at the Icinga CLI (command line interface) capabilities.
+It is a good starting point to get familiar with a web module's structure and namespaces.

-The Icinga CLI was designed to provide most of the application logic in Icinga Web, and its modules, on the commandline.
+The Icinga CLI was designed to provide most of the application logic in Icinga Web, and its modules, on the command line.

 Example use cases are:

 * Cronjobs
 * Plugins
 * Data import and export
 * Housekeeping tools
-* smaller services (like the development web server)
+* Smaller services (like the development web server)

 ## CLI Commands

-The structure of the CLI commands is:
+The structure of CLI commands is:

 ```bash
 icingacli <module> <command> <action>